Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 To supervise the CNN during training, the system requires the large-scale labeled dataset.
-Several large-scale datasets have been proposed, such as MPIIGaze~\cite{Zhang_2015_CVPR} and GazeCapture~\cite{Krafka_2016_CVPR}.
+Several large-scale datasets have been proposed~\cite{Zhang_2015_CVPR,Krafka_2016_CVPR}.
 However, it is difficult and time-consuming to collect enough gaze data in practical applications.
 Inspired by the physiological eye model~\cite{Ruhland_2014_Eurographics}, some researchers propose to synthesize labeled photo-realistic image~\cite{Sugano_2014_CVPR, Swirski_2014_etra, Porta_2019_iccvw}.
 These methods usually build eye-region models and render new images from these models.
 One of such methods is proposed by Sugano~\etal~\cite{Sugano_2014_CVPR}.
 They synthesize dense multi-view eye images by recovering the 3D shape of eye regions, where they use a patch-based multi-view stereo algorithm~\cite{Furukawa_2009_PAMI} to reconstruct the 3D shape from eight multi-view images.
-However, they did not consider the environmental changes.
 Wood~\etal propose to synthesize the close-up eye images for a wide range of head poses, gaze directions and illuminations to develop a robust gaze estimation algorithm~\cite{Wood_2015_ICCV}.
 Following this work, Wood~\etal further propose another system named UnityEye to rapidly synthesize large amounts of eye images of various eye regions ~\cite{Wood_2016_etra}.
 To make the synthesized images more realistic, Shrivastava \etal propose an unsupervised learning paradigm using generative adversarial networks to improve the realism of the synthetic images~\cite{Shrivastava_2017_CVPR}.
+Wang~\etal plot eye shapes based on geometric models and use GAN to render eye images~\cite{Wang_2018_CVPR}.
 These methods serve as data augmentation tools to improve the performance of gaze estimation.

+Gaze redirection has also been used as a data augmentation tool.
+It generates face images with target gaze based on given face images.
+Recently, many gaze redirection methods have been proposed~\cite{jindal2021cuda, yu2019improving, He_2019_ICCV, zheng2020self} and bring significant performance improvement.
+NeRF~\cite{mildenhall2020nerf} shows great multi-view consistency and is used to learn implicit face model from multi-view images.
+It can also renders face images under novel gaze for gaze redirection~\cite{ruzzi2023gazenerf,yin2022nerf}.